A window for water-hydrogen demixing on warm metal-rich sub-Neptunes: Impact for sub-Neptune studies

 The ATHENAIA model grids are calculated for well-mixed envelopes (composition constant with pressure), and reveal that the calculated temperature profiles reach conditions of hydrogen-water immiscibility over a broad range of envelope mass fractions and envelope metal contents.

-While demixing does not occur in the extreme water-only composition case ($Z_\mathrm{env}=1$) due to the steep increase in the pressure of the coexistence curve near $Z_\mathrm{env}=0.9$ (Fig. \ref{fig:coexistence_vs_composition}), the window in $f_\mathrm{env}-Z_\mathrm{env}$ space where demixing is predicted systematically extends to very metal-rich compositions, regardless of planet mass and Bond albedo (Figs. \ref{fig:demixing_window_fwd} and \ref{fig:tp_zenv}).
-The range of envelope mass fractions and metallicities where demixing occurs expands to lower values both with increasing Bond albedo and increasing planet mass, reaching metallicities of $<100\times$ solar for a 20\,M$_\oplus$ planet.
+While demixing does not occur in the extreme water-only composition case ($Z_\mathrm{env}=1$) due to the steep increase in the pressure of the coexistence curve near $Z_\mathrm{env}=0.9$ (Fig. \ref{fig:coexistence_vs_composition}), the window in $f_\mathrm{env}-Z_\mathrm{env}$ space where demixing is predicted systematically covers substantially metal-enriched compositions, regardless of planet mass and temperature (Figs. \ref{fig:demixing_window_fwd} and \ref{fig:tp_zenv}).
+The range of envelope mass fractions and metallicities where demixing occurs expands to lower values both with decreasing temperatures and increasing planet mass, reaching metallicities of $<100\times$ solar for a 20\,$M_\oplus$ planet.

 Visualizing our constant-composition curves in mass-radius space reveals the importance of demixing at the population level for sub-Neptunes (Fig. \ref{fig:mass_radius}).
-While not predicted for solar metallicity envelopes, as suggested by the deep pressures of the coexistence curves at low $Z_\mathrm{env}$ (Figs. \ref{fig:phase_space_motivation} and \ref{fig:coexistence_vs_composition}), we find that even moderate 120$\times$ solar metal enrichments can give rise to demixing for planets larger than $2.2\ R_\oplus$ and with masses $>4\ M_\oplus$ in the $T_\mathrm{irr}=336$\,K case ($A_B=0.4$).
-While in these moderately metal-rich scenarios, the hotter $T_\mathrm{irr}=381$\,K case ($A_B=0.0$) is only unstable against demixing at the highest planet masses covered in the grid ($>13\ M_\oplus$), demixing conditions cover the entire mass-radius range of sub-Neptune conditions in the more metal-rich 250$\times$ solar metallicity ($Z_\mathrm{env}=0.75$) case.
-This suggests that the $\gtrsim 100\times$ solar atmosphere metal enrichments typically inferred on sub-Neptunes \citep{hu_water-rich_2025,benneke_jwst_2024,felix_evidence_2025,piaulet-ghorayeb_jwstniriss_2024,ahrer_escaping_2025,teske_jwst_2025,wallack_jwst_2024} might instead reflect even more metal-enriched interiors.
+While not predicted for solar metallicity envelopes, as suggested by the deep pressures of the coexistence curves at low $Z_\mathrm{env}$ (Figs. \ref{fig:phase_space_motivation} and \ref{fig:coexistence_vs_composition}), we find that $\gtrsim 150\times$ solar metal enrichments can give rise to demixing for planets larger than $2.2\ R_\oplus$ and with masses $>4\ M_\oplus$ in the $T_p=336$\,K case ($A_\mathrm{B}=0.4$ for TOI-270\,d).
+We download the updated catalog of well-characterized exoplanets from the NASA Exoplanet Archive \citep{NasaExoArchive2013,NasaExoArchive2025}, and map our demixing flags onto the observed population using the calculated radius for each model.
+Demixing conditions cover the entire mass-radius range of sub-Neptune conditions in the more metal-rich 310$\times$ solar metallicity ($Z_\mathrm{env}=0.8$) case (Fig. \ref{fig:mass_radius}).
+This suggests that the $\gtrsim 150\times$ solar atmosphere metal enrichments typically inferred on sub-Neptunes \citep{hu_water-rich_2025,benneke_jwst_2024,holmberg_possible_2024,felix_evidence_2025,piaulet-ghorayeb_jwstniriss_2024,ahrer_escaping_2025,teske_jwst_2025,wallack_jwst_2024} might instead reflect even more metal-enriched interiors.